 - Your application will be checked to make sure we have the information we need and that you have paid the application fee.

-If the Council is not best placed to provide you with the information your application may be transferred to another public authority.
+- If we are not best placed to provide you with the information your application may be transferred to another public authority.